tazzzzzzz/Microprocessor-and-Computer-Architecture-Lab/README.md

-# Microprocessor-and-Computer-Architecture-Lab
+# ARM Sim - Assembly Programs
-Assembly source codes for MPCA Lab, compatible with ARMSim
+Assembly programs and source code compatible with ARMSim created as a part of the coursework for *Microprocessors & Computer Architecture Lab*.